Wednesday, November 11, 2020

 0.00031102739649091732,

-With sox, it is possible to use those coefficients to filter the 44.1kHz PCM sound files.
-The following examples inputs inFile.flac and apply 27taps De-emphasis FIR filter and output it as outFile.flac:
+With sox, it is possible to use those FIR filter coefficients rather direct fashion to filter the 44.1kHz PCM sound files.
+The following examples inputs inFile.flac and apply 27-tap de-emphasis FIR filter and output it as outFile.flac:

 sox inFile.flac outFile.flac fir 0.00031102739649091732 0.00036885685453166665 0.00057659816229764602 0.00082952248115418167 0.001449970925925961 0.0022387507393955598 0.0039420948394406248 0.0063363475292175873 0.011215231698621361 0.018685854350970088 0.033951734838472802 0.059076192885731141 0.11592376177923121 0.49018811103703697 0.11592376177923121 0.059076192885731141 0.033951734838472802 0.018685854350970088 0.011215231698621361 0.0063363475292175873 0.0039420948394406248 0.0022387507393955598 0.001449970925925961 0.00082952248115418167 0.00057659816229764602 0.00036885685453166665 0.00031102739649091732